Music Library Doctor

 What is audio fingerprinting?

-How does the Group Scorer decide which copy to keep?
+How does MLD decide which copy to keep?

 Will removing duplicates break my playlists?